• Skip to primary navigation

 Using home-canned fruit

-Last but not least let’s look into home-canned fruit.
+Last but not least, let’s look into home-canned fruit.
 We all love jam on a sandwich, but home-canned fruit can do more.
-Here we look into brunch or desserts ideas or just a sweet treat in between.
+Here we look into brunch or dessert ideas, or just a sweet treat in between.

 Jam is a great place to start, though.
 It is so simple to make.
-Mix it with some plain yogurt of your choice, and you have an instant dessert.
+Mix it with your favorite plain yogurt, and you have an instant dessert.
 I also like to add a tablespoon of chia seeds to thicken.

 A Dozen Ways to Preserve Apples - Apple Jam